brianpos/UploadFIG/README.md

   *This is useful if the target server regenerates its own snapshots on submission.*
 * The processing of package dependencies now more accurately reflects the actual resources that are required by the package, and canonical versioning considers the actual version of the resource that is required by the package based on context.
+* Added `-ip` or `--ignorePackages` flag to ignore specific versioned packages when processing dependencies *This is really useful if wanting to exclude specific versions of a package where multiple are available* *e.g. only use us-core 6.1.0, and not 7.0.0 or 3.1.1*

 ### 21 January 2025
 * Add support to reference an external terminology server to create expansions for ValueSets that are not in the external registry `-ets`, `-etsh`